tenglab/qcCHIP/README.md

 [![DOI](https://zenodo.org/badge/960167508.svg)](https://doi.org/10.5281/zenodo.16421861)

-A package of helping user select optimal VAF, DP, population metrics, SOR, and SAF/SAR based on a permutation approach.
-It also provide a function to extract CHIP candidates based on variety of metrics.
+A package to perform quality filtering of clonal hematopoiesis (CH) mutations using cohort-specific characteristics.
+Four types of filtering metrics are implemented: technical metrics, functional metrics, individual metrics and population metrics.
+It also allows users to determine the optimal values of the following numerical metrics based on permutation analysis: VAF, DP, mutation prevalence, SOR, and SAF/SAR.

 ## Installation